Carranza12/QuizAppAngular/README.md

 # Quiz App with Angular

-Hola, esta aplicacion web basica ha sido creada con angular, consiste en responder algunas preguntas sobre cultura general y al final te dara los resultados de la evaluacio, esta solo es una fase inicial de la aplicacio, creada con fines de aprendizaje, puedes descargar este proyecto e implementarlo si lo necesitas, aqui tenes todas las vistas del proyecto y el tutorial de los pasos a seguir para poder instalarla en un entorno local para que la uses tu mismo.
+Hola, esta aplicacion web basica ha sido creada con angular, consiste en responder algunas preguntas sobre cultura general y al final te dara los resultados de la evaluacion, esta solo es una fase inicial de la aplicacion, creada con fines de aprendizaje, puedes descargar este proyecto e implementarlo si lo necesitas, aqui tenes todas las vistas del proyecto y el tutorial de los pasos a seguir para poder instalarla en un entorno local para que la uses tu mismo.
 <br/>
 <br/>
 Hello, this basic web application has been created with angular, it consists of answering some questions about general knowledge and at the end it will give you the results of the evaluation, this is only an initial phase of the application, created for learning purposes, you can download this project and implement it if you need it, here you have all the views of the project and the tutorial of the steps to follow to be able to install it in a local environment so that you can use it yourself.